 Bon appetit, mes amis!

 Olady is a plural form, singular is oladya or oladushek.

 The best olady, as well as bliny (thin pancakes similar to French crepes) and oven-baked things, are prepared on a cast-iron skillet.
 It has a thick bottom and excellent heat retention qualities.
 My mom had a few shallow cast-iron skillets in her kitchen, they didn't have handles, and she used a special device to handle them called ukhvat.
 I googled this device and, to my amazement, ukhvat is still being sold in Russia!

-Summary: a Russian traditional breakfast recipe
+Summary: a easy breakfast recipe